timmyomahony/django-pagedown/README.md

 #### Notes ####

 * There are two widgets, `AdminPageDownWidget` and `PageDownWidget`.
 The only difference is that `AdminPageDownWidget` includes extra CSS to make the preview area and input pretty in the django admin.
 If you are using the editor for your own app, you will need to supply CSS to do this.
-* The actual Javascript for the pagedown editor is a fork of the offical StackOverflow repository ([on Google Code](http://code.google.com/p/pagedown/) / [on Github](https://github.com/ujifgc/pagedown)).
-The changes simply allow the editor to be initialised with custom Ids for the button bar, preview are and textarea input.
-The fork is here (and included in `django_pagedown` by default): [https://github.com/pastylegs/pagedown](https://github.com/pastylegs/pagedown)